Shengaero/kotlinx.serialization/docs/eap13.md

 ### Json parser

-Separate `jsonparser` and `jsonparser-native` are deprecated and will be removed in future.
+Separate `jsonparser` and `jsonparser-native` artifacts are deprecated and will be removed in future.

 ## Migration guide

 * Make sure you have updated maven coordinates and version of the compiler plugin.
 * Recompile or update any dependent libraries you have.

-If you haven't written any custom serializers our touched internal machinery, you're done.
+If you haven't written any custom/context serializers our touched internal machinery, you're done.
 Otherwise,

 * Read the [KEEP](https://github.com/Kotlin/KEEP/blob/serialization/proposals/extensions/serialization.md) about new design.
 * Rename superclasses: `KInput` -> `Decoder/CompositeDecoder`, `KOutput` -> `Encoder/CompositeEncoder`, `KSerialClassDesc` -> `SerialDescriptor`.